-Immunizations - Students who are accepted to the program must provide immunization records or proof of immunity to measles, mumps, rubella (MMR), varicella (chickenpox), and hepatitis B. Tdap (tetanus, diptheria, and pertussis combo), and current TB test is also required.
-UPAP also recommends that students obtain additional vaccinations for health care workers as recommended by the Centers for Disease Control that includes meningococcal, and influenza.
+Immunizations - Students who are accepted to the program must provide immunization records or proof of immunity to measles, mumps, rubella (MMR), varicella (chickenpox), and hepatitis B. Current TDaP (tetanus, diptheria, and pertussis combo), vaccination and current TB test is also required.
+UPAP also recommends that students obtain additional vaccinations for health care workers as recommended by the Centers for Disease Control which also includes meningococcal, and annual influenza vaccine.

 More About UPAP and the University of Utah